Dogs Go | Wirral Dog Day Care

 • Start Indoors: Begin training in a distraction-free environment like your home.
 Use a happy, enthusiastic voice to call your dog’s name followed by a command like “come” or “here.”
 The tone of your voice is so important – be exciting!

 • Gradually Increase Distractions: Once your dog reliably comes to you indoors, practice in the garden, then gradually move to more distracting environments like parks.
-We want 90% efficacy in a low stimulus environment (like the house!) before we make it tricker for our dog!
+We want 90% efficacy in a low-stimulus environment (like the house!) before we make it trickier for our dog!

 • Play Recall Games: Engage in fun games like hide and seek or tag to make recall training enjoyable for your dog.
 Tip: Restrained recall is SO much fun.
 Ask us about it!